 Higher SPF products require higher concentrations of sun-filtering chemicals than lower SPF sunscreens.
 Unfortunately, many of these sun-filtering chemicals are not good for our health, being known to cause tissue damage and hormone disruption.
 They can also cause allergic skin reactions.

 There is also no evidence that SPF's above 60 are any better at reducing skin damage and skin cancer risk compared to SPF values of 60 or lower.
-That is why the FDA has proposed that moving forward higher SPF sunscreens simply be labelled as SPF 60+ (reference).
+That is why the FDA has proposed that moving forward higher SPF sunscreens simply be labelled as SPF 60+.

 In other words, choosing sunscreen with SPF's between 30-60 (as long as you use them properly) should optimize your protection from both UVA and UVB rays, offer great sunburn protection, and limit your exposure to additional harmful chemicals that are required to make higher SPF rated sunscreens.

 The active ingredients (the ones that protect you from burning) in sunscreens come in two forms: mineral and chemical filters.
-Each uses a different mechanism for protecting skin and maintaining stability in sunlight.
-Most of the common sunscreens on the market (think brands like Coppertone, Neutrogena, Banana Boat etc) are made with chemical filters.
+Most of the more common sunscreens on the market (think brands like Coppertone, Neutrogena, Banana Boat etc) are made with chemical filters.

-Mineral sunscreens on the other hand use zinc oxide and/or titanium dioxide and offer much better and broad spectrum protection from the sun offering better UVA and UVB protection when compared to chemical filters (reference).
+Mineral sunscreens on the other hand use zinc oxide and/or titanium dioxide and offer much better protection from the sun offering better UVA and UVB protection when compared to the chemical filters.
+Mineral sunscreens work by sitting on top of the surface of the skin, acting as a physical barrier to protect your skin from the sun's uv radiation.
+For this reason they are often referred to as physical sunscreens.

 Besides offering inferior protection from the sun, another problem with the chemical filters is that some of them can be bad for our health.
-Some of the chemical filters can act as hormone disruptors, and they can also cause allergic reactions (reference).
+Some of the chemical filters can act as hormone disruptors, and they can also cause allergic reactions.

-And for breast feeding women, oxybenzone and other chemical filters can end up in your breast milk (reference).
-And besides the health related concerns, oxybenzone is also bad for the environment and is destroying the coral reefs (reference).
+And for breast feeding women, oxybenzone and other chemical filters can end up in your breast milk.
+And besides the health related concerns, oxybenzone is also bad for the environment and is destroying the coral reefs.

-Because of these concerns, the most recent Food and Drug Administration (FDA) recommendations are that only zinc oxide and titanium dioxide can be recommended as generally safe and effective (GRASE) when it comes to sunscreens and that chemical sunscreen ingredients cannot be recommended as safe and effective.
+Because of the concerns related to chemical sunscreen ingredients, the most recent Food and Drug Administration (FDA) recommendations are that only zinc oxide and titanium dioxide can be recommended as generally safe and effective (GRASE) when it comes to sunscreens and that chemical sunscreen ingredients cannot be recommended as safe and effective.

-When it comes to mineral sunscreen filters I suggest using zinc oxide based sunscreens.
-It is known that zinc oxide is more effective than titanium dioxide (reference).
+When it comes to mineral sunscreen filters I suggest using zinc oxide based sunscreens if possible as it is known that zinc oxide is more effective than titanium dioxide.
 You also want to be sure to choose brands that are using non-nano zinc oxide.
-Nano particles can be harmful to our health and are easily inhaled so you want to be sure to avoid them.
+Nano particles can be harmful to our health and are easily inhaled so you want to avoid them.

 3. Avoid fragrances

-Fragrances are considered to be trade secrets.
-This means that companies don't have to tell you what ingredients they are using to make their fragrances.
+Fragrances are considered to be trade secrets which means that companies don't have to tell you what ingredients they are using to make their fragrances.

-The problem with this is that fragrances can be made with many different ingredients, including potentially harmful ingredients like endocrine disruptors (including phthalates and parabens).
+The problem with this is that fragrances can be made with many different ingredients, including chemicals known to cause endocrine disruption (including phthalates and parabens).
 Because of this I recommend avoiding any sunscreens with the words "fragrance", "perfume" or "parfum" in the ingredient list.

 4. Avoid phthalates